gaiyejumo/Gloria-United/README.md

 <!--- If you're not sure which open license to use see https://choosealicense.com/--->

 This project is free to use and does not contains any license.
+This project was created for an NGO to help children with special needs in the society.